eqlabs/pathfinder/README.md

 The `pathfinder` node options can be configured via the command line as well as environment variables.

-The command line options are passed in after the after the `docker run` options, as follows:
+The command line options are passed in after the `docker run` options, as follows:

 ```bash
 sudo docker run --name pathfinder [...] eqlabs/pathfinder:latest <pathfinder options>